 Hayter said the death has reminded him of how much work has to be done before construction workplaces are safe places to work.
 He frequently speaks to parents and young apprentices about how great jobs in the trades are, Hayter said, but he is not sure workers are adequately protected from asbestos.

-“The unionized construction industry is really about values and about accomplishments,†he said.
-“Well, we still haven’t done anything really in controlling the use of asbestos out there.
-There are 20,000 buildings still open, and so I started to realize that we have to get back on the horse and start emphasizing excellence.â€
+鈥淭he unionized construction industry is really about values and about accomplishments,鈥 he said. 鈥淲ell, we still haven鈥檛 done anything really in controlling the use of asbestos out there.
+There are 20,000 buildings still open, and so I started to realize that we have to get back on the horse and start emphasizing excellence.鈥

-Both Hayter and Farquhar identify extensive gaps that still exist in Canada’s asbestos policies despite notable successes, such as in B.C.
+Both Hayter and Farquhar identify extensive gaps that still exist in Canada鈥檚 asbestos policies despite notable successes, such as in B.C.
 Farquhar, a lawyer, recently penned A Call for Decisive Action to Move Towards an Asbestos-free Canada.

 Many buildings from before 1990 contain asbestos, he points out.